afucher/clojure-repl-intellij/README.md

 ### Soon

-- Start a nREPL server from Intellij
+- Start a nREPL server from IntelliJ

 ## Contributing